adam-kovacs/gfa-final-exam/OOP/OOP_jegyzet.md

 - `public` visible to every other Class
 - `protected` visible to package and all subclasses
 - `private` visible only inside the same class  => getters and setters
+- `final` cannot change, and cannot be overriden
+- `static` only one instance is present above all Class instances, therefore can be called by the Class name
 - [Check modifiers here](http://net-informations.com/java/basics/img/access-modifier.png)

 ## Interfaces